sheadawson/silverstripe-blocks/README.md

       prefix_default_css_classes: 'myprefix--' # prefix the automatically generated CSSClasses based on class name (default if undeclared: false)
       exclude_from_page_types: # Disable the Blocks tab completely on these pages of these types
         - ContactPage
+      #disabled_blocks: #allows you to disable specific blocks
+      #  - ContentBlock
   use_default_blocks: false # Disable/enable the default Block types (ContentBlock) (default if undeclared: true)
 ```